kuetemeier/hexo-multilanguage-example/README.md

 IMPORTANT NOTICE
 ----------------

-Until my pull requests are not merged to the official HEXO repo, you have to use my HEXO fork, with the branch `multilanguage`
+Until my pull requests are merged to the official HEXO repo, you have to use my HEXO fork, with the branch `multilanguage`

 ```